dibyendumandal/AB-testing/README.md

 # AB_testing
-A/B Testing on synthetic e-commerce data
+A/B Testing on synthetic e-commerce data.
+View in pdf.